Edward Thomas (British Army soldier): First World War

 It was while serving as a corporal in the 4th (Royal Irish) Dragoon Guards that Thomas is reported to have fired the first British shot of the First World War in Europe.
 He was promoted to sergeant on 5 November 1915 and transferred to the Machine Gun Corps in 1916.
-Thomas was also mentioned in dispatches for bravery.
+Thomas was also mentioned in despatches for bravery.
 While positioned in a slit trench he advanced on his opposite number after British shelling of the enemy lines, to find all the German soldiers killed.
 Noting the quality of the German boots, he removed them from several soldiers, tied them together and crawled back to his own lines, where he distributed them amongst his friends.
 Thomas was awarded the Military Medal during his service.

 Later life and death

 Thomas returned to the Royal Irish Dragoons at the end of hostilities and was discharged in 1923.
-He then became the Commissionnaire at the Duke of Yorks Cinema.
+He then became the Commissionaire at the Duke of Yorks Cinema.
 While at work in February 1939, Thomas became ill and subsequently died of pneumonia.
 He was buried with full military honours.